 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed aspects of escapism.
+In the last section, we discussed aspects of escapism.
 These aspects include: the three phases of escape; avoidance; and anonymity.

-On this track, we will examine the challenges of internet time consumption.
+In this section, we will examine the challenges of internet time consumption.
 These concepts include: unchecked time flow; internet interference; and denial.

 Scott, age 15, stated, "One time, I stayed online so long, that I heard the birds singing and could see the sun rising outside my window before I realized it was six a.m. and time to get up.
 It's insane!
 I can't believe that I have no concept of the passage of time while I'm on that horrible machine."

 I asked Scott, "Why do you think that time goes by so quickly without anyone noticing?"
 He stated, "It’s that old saying all over again: ‘Time flies when you’re having fun.’
 I’m having so much fun and I get so distracted that I don’t realize that time hasn’t slowed down for me."

 I stated to Scott, "Yes, that’s part of the reason.
 But another reason could be that internet surfing is not separated into definable intervals.
 When you watch a movie or read a book, even though it may be an extremely engrossing form of entertainment, the movie ends of its own accord and so does the book.
 Likewise, television shows end after an hour or half hour and you can check yourself that way.
 However, the internet has no definitive ending.
 It’s a universe that constantly transports you to world after world without a break so that you never step back and analyze the time spent.
 From now on, when you get on the internet, I want you to set an egg timer for thirty minutes.
 When that goes off, you are then to stop whatever internet surfing you’re doing."